chinmayeeguru/AirbnbNYC-Estimate-Customer-Preferences/README.md

 - Assuming that post COVID-19 people will prefer to book properties to stay for longer duration, the ones with minimum 30-night stays and with lower price can be acquired to grow business.

+# Additional Recommendations

+- Properties near the airports and stations can be acquired as they would provide less travel distance for the customers which can be used as a promotional strategy.
+- Properties in areas like Bronx and Queens where demand is good but price is still low, can be promoted to attract more tourists.
+- Areas like Manhattan where entire apt cost is high, more private rooms can be acquired to provide options for the customers.